OLIVERS FREQUENTLY ASKED QUESTIONS

 What makes Oliver different from other fiberglass travel trailers?

-There are many things that set us apart from the rest of the industry, but here are just a few major differences: The Oliver comes equipped with E rated, 10 ply light truck tires, not cheap trailer tires.
-The Oliver has no wood or carpet, thus no mold, mildew or rot.
-The aircraft grade aluminum frame on an Oliver provides durability and longevity without the extra weight of steel.
+There are many things that set us apart from the rest of the industry, but here are just a few major differences: We do not use wood in the structural design of the roof, exterior walls or floor, thus no worries about wood rot.
+The aircraft grade aluminum frame on an Oliver provides durability, longevity and is lighter than steel.
 Our hull is composed of four separate single piece composite shells for added structural integrity, insulation and weather resistance.
 Many of the standard features found on an Oliver are considered upgrades on our competitor's trailers.
 All of these things are unique to Oliver in the fiberglass travel trailer industry.

 Is an Oliver suitable for camping in freezing temperatures?